bentlema/puppet-tutorial-pe/tutorial/docker/03-Install-Puppet-Master.md

 ### Login to the PE Console ###

-We've forwarded port 443 from our puppet VM/Container to port 22443 on our hosting workstation, so you should be able to connect to the PE Console via the URL:
+We've forwarded port 443 from our puppet container to port 22443 on our hosting workstation, so you should be able to connect to the PE Console via the URL:

 * PE Console URL:  **<https://127.0.0.1:22443/>**